 From the 1st - 30th September 2016, this website was a live newsfeed of artist Mark Farid’s realtime digital footprint.
-This included all of his personal and professional emails, text messages, phone calls, Facebook Messenger, web browsing, locations, Twitter and Instagram posts, as well as any photographs and videos Mark captured.
+This included all of his personal and professional emails, text messages, phone calls, Facebook Messenger, web browsing, locations, Twitter and Instagram posts, as well as any photographs or videos Mark captured.
 Regardless of the time, duration, or intimacy of the content Mark amassed, there was no restriction on the content publicised.

-Completed in September 2017, film-maker Sophie le Roux collated and assembled the relevant information from Mark’s digital footprint to make the Poisonous Antidote film.
+Completed in September 2017, film-maker Sophie le Roux collated and assembled the relevant information from Mark’s digital footprint to make the Poisonous Antidote film

 Poisonous Antidote was commissioned by Gazelli Art House, and in partnership with CPH:LAB.